Quantum games and synchronicity

 \section{Games on quantum graphs}

 As an example of how to apply our graphical theory of games, we construct the quantum graph homomorphism game, generalizing the (classical) graph homomorphism game of \cite{MR16} to allow the question and answer spaces to be quantum graphs.
-We prove that it is a synchronous game, and we show that its perfect quantum-commuting strategies are given by quantum graph homomorphisms.
+We prove that it is a synchronous game, and we show that quantum graph homomorphisms realize perfect correlations for this game.

+Note that other quantisations of the graph homomorphism game exist.
+There is a more restrictive, quantum-to-classical graph homomorphism game given in \cite{BGH22}.
+There is also a fully quantum graph homomorphism game given in \cite{TT24}.
+It remains to be seen if that game is equivalent to the one given here.

-We also define the very similar quantum graph isomorphism game, generalizing the (classical) graph iosomorphism game of \cite{AMRSSV}, later studied by \cite{BCEHPSW}.
-We prove that it is a bisynchronous game and that its perfect quantum-commuting bistrategies are given by quantum graph isomorphisms.
+We also define the very similar quantum graph isomorphism game, generalizing the (classical) graph isomorphism game of \cite{AMRSSV}, later studied by \cite{BCEHPSW}.
+This game appears here for the first time.
+We prove that it is a bisynchronous game and that quantum graph isomorphisms realize perfect bicorrelations for this game.

+We follow the quantum homomorphism/isomorphism game results with partial converses for the deterministic setting, in that perfect deterministic correlations \emph{only} come from homomorphisms/isomorphisms.

 For background on quantum graphs that informs our approach, see \cite{MRV}.
 We include the definition here.

 \begin{defn}[Quantum graph] Given a quantum set $X$, a \emph{quantum graph} is a self-adjoint linear map $G:X\to X$ satisfying